aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/header.md

 #### Canoncial Path

-The canoncial path is a unique byte sequence indicating a location within a record.
+The canoncial path is a unique byte sequence indicating a Terminal within Structured Data.

 All numbers are encoded as a big endian 8 byte values.